 A

 Another evolution from the fully diminished 7th is by lowering any one of its pitches by half step to create V7.
-Examine these evolutions with letter name pitches.
+Please examine these evolutions with letter name pitches.
 Example 7b.

 diminished arpeggio